LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 A mage starts with 1d6.
 As they progress, they can "level up" and over time gain more dice.
 Each time a spell is attempted, the dice is rolled.
 As with the [[MERIDIAN]] engine, several things can happen based on the value of the dice.

+- 6: you get what you want
+- 4-5: you get what you want, but something else happens as well
+-